openweathermap/deker/docs/deker/installation.rst

     * ``h5py`` >= 3.8.0
     * ``hdf5plugin`` >= 4.0.1

-Also please not that for future flexibility few internal Deker components are published as separate
+Also please not that for flexibility few internal Deker components are published as separate
 packages:

+    * ``deker-local-adapters``
     * ``deker-tools``
-    * ``deker-local-adapters``

 To install Deker with all the previously mentioned dependencies, run::